-BUS 146.
-PERSONAL FINANCE.
-3 hrs.
+BUS 146 : PERSONAL FINANCE

-This course is a survey of topics of interest to the consumer.
-Topics include budgeting, financial institutions, basic income tax, credit, consumer protection, insurance, house purchase, retirement planning, estate planning, investing, and consumer purchases.
+This is a survey course related to managing personal finance.
+Topics include personal financial planning, money management, taxes, consumer credit, insurance, investments, retirement planning, and estate planning.
+Credits 3

-BUS 210.
-INTRODUCTION TO ACCOUNTING.
-3 hrs.
+BUS 210 : INTRODUCTION TO ACCOUNTING

 This course is an introduction to accounting and financial reporting concepts and the use of accounting information for financial and managerial decisions.
 Information is presented from a financial statement user approach.
+Credits 3

-BUS 215.
-BUSINESS COMMUNICATION.
-3 hrs.
+BUS 215 : BUSINESS COMMUNICATION